Chouseishin Gransazer: Sazer Lion

-Ken Shidou (獅堂 剣, Shidō Ken), born August 3, 1986, is Mika's younger brother by three years and the last member of Flame Tribe to be awakened; this happened when the Wind Tribe constantly attacked the unactivated Garuda with Dolcross.
+Ken Shidou (獅堂 剣, Shidō Ken), born August 3, 1986, is Mika's younger brother by three years.
+Ken is the last member of Flame Tribe to be awakened; this happened when he wants to save his sister from being defeated by Ryoko and Jin and at the same time, Akira attacks the unactivated Garuda with Dolcrus.
 He is the calm-and-collected pole of the tribe, a shy but caring and compassionate person who deeply loves his sister.
 After meeting Ran, he developed a crush on her but did not admit it.

-With his Knuckle Riser, Ken transforms into Sazer Lion (セイザーリオン, Seizā Rion), the flame warrior under the sign of Leo, his dark red armour is shaped after a swallow with black colour on his arms.
+With his Knuckle Riser, Ken transforms into Sazer Lion (セイザーリオン, Seizā Rion), the flame warrior under the sign of Leo, his armour is shaped after a swallow in dark red colour with his arms coloured in black.
 His main weapons are the Double Crescent, a pair of swords.
 Its finishing attack, called "Hien Zan" (Flying Swallow Slash), resembles a large wave of fire.

 Wind Tribe

 The Wind Tribe (風のトライブ, Kaze no Toraibu) is the first tribe to be fully assembled, deceived by Akelon who disguised as Saeki Karin to attack the other GranSazers, especially Flame Tribe.
-After they realized they were being deceived, they turned against Karin and allied with the other GranSazers to defeat her.
+After they realized that they were deceived, they turned against Karin and allied with the other GranSazers to defeat her.
 The Wind Tribe armoured suits are all insect-shaped with purple-based colours and pilot the Wind-Driver Grand Vehicles.